-If the condition is left untreated, pubic and axillary hair will begin to grow already in the second year of life.
+If the condition is left untreated, pubic and axillary hair will begin to grow already in the 2nd year of life.
 The affected children are also taller than other children of the same age.
 This, however, is reversed in adolescence and adulthood as the epiphyseal plates close prematurely and patients will be shorter than other adults.
-In addition to the male body hair (hirsutism), patients can experience a change of voice with more severe tones and because the patients do not present a classic female puberty, is therefore, suffer from amenorrhea and infertility.
+In addition to the body hair (hirsutism) like men, patients can experience a change of voice with more severe tones and because the patients do not present a classic female puberty, is therefore, suffer from amenorrhea and infertility.

 In some cases, the synthesis of aldosterone may also be impaired, which can result in a salt-wasting crisis including dehydration, hyponatremia, hypokalemia, and acidosis.
 The affected infants are apathetic, develop severe vomiting, and need immediate treatment—if not, the condition can rapidly cause death.

 A 21-hydroxylase deficiency can be confirmed by performing an ACTH stimulation test: First, the patient must fast for at least 6 hours, and the basal serum levels of 17-hydroxyprogesterone (17-OHP) and cortisol are measured.
 Then, ACTH is injected intravenously (250 mg).
 One hour after the ACTH injection, 17-OHP and cortisol are measured again.
-In healthy individuals, the difference between the first and the second measuring of 17-OHP should not exceed 2.5 ng/ml.
-Any increase higher than that is diagnostic of congenital adrenal hyperplasia (CAH).
+In healthy individuals, the difference between the 1st and the 2nd measuring of 17-OHP should not exceed 2.5 ng/ml.
+Any increase higher than that is diagnostic of CAH.

 Patients with a salt-wasting form of CAH have to be administered mineralocorticoids (e.g., fludrocortisone), and the associated electrolyte imbalances have to be remedied.

 The disease is of autosomal recessive inheritance.
-This means that if a mother has had one child with AGS, there is a probability of 25 % for the next child to also have AGS.
-Administration of dexamethasone (1 – 1.5 mg/d) during pregnancy can prevent the virilization of a diseased infant.
-If male gentialia are detected or AGS can be ruled out through prenatal diagnostics at a later point of the pregnancy, the administration of dexamethasone can be stopped.
+This means that if a mother has had 1 child with AGS, there is a probability of 25% for the next child to also have AGS.
+Administration of dexamethasone (1–1.5 mg/dL) during pregnancy can prevent the virilization of a diseased infant.
+If male genitalia are detected or AGS can be ruled out through prenatal diagnostics at a later point of the pregnancy, the administration of dexamethasone can be stopped.